 I note here that many persons/ families involved in the events of the time did not have such connections and good fortune to have their own pardons ratified during their life times and this has for some families remained a topic of agitation to the present day for descendants of those sentenced some 260 years ago.

 Andrew’s portrait survives to the present as do various other significant objects related to his life.
 The book on his day and correspondence by his own hand providing a window into the life of a participant of 1745-46 rebellion who also managed to later reconcile his life and adapt in the day to the changed circumstances of the times.
 He was also one who perhaps gifted with the foresight to see that he had lived through events in his life time that deserved mention and preservation wished to perpetuate his name.
 In his old age he had arranged for his family name to continue through his sister Mary’s son and his nephew Col. Alexander Leith of Leith Hall who on being entailed heir to the Estate of Rannes assumed his great uncle’s name and the designation Rannes.
-On other surviving tid bits of his later years that may serve some historical interest, I note on the birth of his grandnephew Andrew in 1784 that he also presented his newly born family member a small infant’s rattle, which on a curious historical note in 1948 was presented as a gift by the last laird’s mother to the present H.R.H P of Wales as a birth gift.
+On other surviving tid bits of his later years that may serve some historical interest, I note on the birth of his grandnephew Andrew in 1784 that he also presented his newly born family member a small infant’s rattle, which on a curious historical note in 1948 was intended to be presented as a gift by the last laird’s mother to the present H.R.H P of Wales as a birth gift.
+N.B.
+The rattle is still in the Leith Hall collection.

-Certain representations are also made on the Clan Hay website regarding Andrew Hay and the Leith-Hay family and these are not entirely supported by fact.
+Certain present day representations are also made on the Clan Hay website regarding Andrew Hay and the Leith-Hay family and these are not supported by fact.